5 tips to overcome milestone anxiety

 It might feel like the very last thing you want to do, but studies show that regular exercise positively impacts those who are dealing with anxiety and stress.
 You don’t necessarily have to sign up for a gym or start training for a marathon – but if that’s what gets you motivated, then go for it!
 Something as simple as a long walk can do wonders for your mental health, especially when you make it habit-forming.

 Hitting major milestones – whether they are positive or not – is simply part of life.
-And while you may not be able to avoid anxiety entirely, you can set yourself up for success by using these strategies to your advantage, reaching out for help when you need it.
+While you may not be able to avoid anxiety entirely, you can set yourself up for success by using the above strategies to your advantage and reaching out for help when you need it.
 You can also enjoy the peace of mind that can come with health cover.
 Find out more about Real Health Insurance.

 21 Jan 2022